|

 Accelerate Your Transition: With 17+ years navigating AI transformations - from Amazon Alexa's early days to today's LLM revolution, I've helped 100+ engineers and scientists successfully pivot their careers, securing AI roles at Apple, Meta, Amazon, LinkedIn, and leading AI startups.
 What You Get:

-The 2025 job market rewards those who move decisively.
+Accelerate Your AI Engineer Journey The 2026 job market rewards those who move decisively.
 The engineers who thrive won't be those who wait for clarity - they'll be those who position strategically while the landscape is still forming.
+(1) Check out my comprehensive AI Engineer Coaching program From personalised AI engineer prep guide to Interview Sprints and 12-week Coaching (2) Book your AI Engineer Coaching Discovery call Limited spots available for 1-1 AI Engineer Coaching.
+In our first session, we will

 While GenAI is paramount, it is part of a larger set of valued technical and everyday skills.